Thu, 11 Oct 2018

-That advice was wrong: the hospital’s practice was that patients attending A & E with a head injury should be seen by a triage nurse within 30 minutes of arrival.
+That advice was wrong: the hospital’s practice was that patients attending A and E with a head injury should be seen by a triage nurse within 30 minutes of arrival.

 Mr Darnley appealed to the Supreme Court, which handed down judgment on 10th October 2018, allowing the appeal.
 The unanimous judgment of the Court was given by Lord Lloyd-Jones.